chaintree7/UE5_CrosshairSystem/README.md

 | `Max Spread` |  `The maximum spread`
 | `Spread Recovery Time Curve` |  `Spread Recovery Time Curve (Usually just use the default curve)`
 | `Spread Recovery Rate` |  `Spread Recovery Rate`
+| `Correction Factor` |  `When line trace, the impact point will be offset depending on the start point.(3000 for start point is Actor position)`
 ---
 # Functions